iswiftshek/pitch-perfect/README.md

 ![Pitch Perfect](http://i68.tinypic.com/dyvbq1.jpg)

 ## Introduction
-> This is an iOS app developed under the [`Udacity` iOS Nanodegree] (https://in.udacity.com/course/ios-developer-nanodegree--nd003).
+> This is an iOS app developed under the `Udacity` iOS Nanodegree.
 It is a fun voice recorder and player that inputs speech and plays it back with different sound effects.

 ## Things To Have
 **[Xcode](https://developer.apple.com/xcode/)**